Pt-induced nanowires on Ge(001): a DFT study: Results

-The bare $\gamma_{as2}$-surface, shown in Fig. \ref{fig:4bis_gamma_as2}, however is unstable with a formation energy $E_{\mathrm{f}}=387$ meV.
-This means that this reconstruction is induced by the presence of the Pt NW in the trough.
-The pseudo-STM images show for the Pt NW on $\gamma_{as}$ no signature of a nanowire image.
+Figure~\ref{fig:4bis_gamma_as2} shows a ball and stick model of the bare $\gamma_{as2}$-surface.
+It is obtained after removal of the Pt NW atoms and additional relaxation of the system.
+This $\gamma_{as2}$-surface reconstruction is found to be unstable with a formation energy $E_{\mathrm{f}}=387$ meV.
+This means that this reconstruction is induced by the presence of the Pt NW in the trough.\\ The pseudo-STM images of the Pt NW on $\gamma_{as}$ show no signature of a NW image.
 The images of the Pt-Ge dimers in between (with Pt at positions $2$ and $3$) on the other hand show up more brightly and remind of the symmetric bulges seen in the experiment.
-Moving to the $\gamma_{as2}$ surface the Pt NW remains invisible but the already bright Pt-Ge dimer images from before become larger, and there is no more signature left of the other set of Pt-Ge dimers.
+On the $\gamma_{as2}$-surface the Pt NW remains invisible but the bright Pt-Ge dimer images become larger, and there is no signature left of the other Pt-Ge dimers.
 For every two Pt-Ge dimers only one bright image remains, centered on a Pt-Ge dimer.
 This picture again greatly resembles the experimentally observed WT.\\